Frequently Asked Questions

 Answer: Lead, mercury, cadmium and brominated flame retardants are among the substances of concern in electronics.
 These substances are included in electronic products for important performance characteristics but can cause problems if the products are not properly managed at end of life.

-Lead is used in glass in TV and PC cathode ray tubes (CRTs), as well as solder and interconnects.
+Lead is used in glass in TV and monitor cathode ray tubes (CRTs), as well as solder and interconnects.
 Older CRTs typically contain on average 4 lbs. of lead and sometimes as much as 7 lbs. of lead, while newer CRTs contain closer to 2 lbs. of lead.

 Brominated flame retardants are widely used as a fire retardant in plastic cases and cables.
 The more problematic ones have been phased out of newer products but remain in older products.

 Cadmium was widely used in Ni-Cad rechargeable batteries for laptops and other portables.
 Newer batteries (nickel-metal hydride and lithium ion) do not contain cadmium.